Skip to main content

 Sample Projects

-NirmIQ includes ready-to-use sample projects for learning and as starting templates:
+NirmIQ includes five ready-to-use sample projects for learning and as starting templates:

 • Automotive: Battery Management System — ISO 26262 compliant, ASIL classifications